-This beginner’s guide explains how to use AWS CloudFormation to make an all-in-one WordPress server.
-This is an absolutely crazy thing to do in production; having all your components on one box without any redundancy or load control is suicide.
-The purpose of this guide is to introduce CloudFormation using WordPress as an example and no more.
+This beginner’s guide explains how to use AWS CloudFormation to spin up an all-in-one WordPress server.
+This is an absolutely crazy thing to do in production; running every component on a single box with no redundancy or load balancing is a recipe for disaster.
+The purpose of this guide is to introduce CloudFormation using WordPress as an example — nothing more.
 Read on if that interests you.

 Brief Introduction to AWS

-The main entry point to AWS’ suite of products is the AWS Console, a web-based UI that provides users with tools to manage their AWS components.
-The console can be daunting at first, and the user experience leaves much to be desired, but that’s basically life with AWS.
-Better to accept the positive rather than dwell on the issues and inconsistencies.
+The main entry point to AWS’s suite of products is the AWS Console, a web-based UI that gives users tools to manage their AWS components.
+The console can be daunting at first, and the user experience leaves much to be desired, but that’s life with AWS.
+Better to focus on the positive rather than dwell on the issues and inconsistencies.

 I’d recommend logging in to the AWS Console now and having a look around.
-Notable places to check out would be:
+Notable places to check out:

-• CloudFormation: Stack management and the core topic of the article
+- CloudFormation: stack management — the core topic of this article.

 Fees

-All AWS products carry a fee structure that’s worth taking the time to understand.
+Every AWS product has a fee structure that’s worth taking the time to understand.
 Before creating any AWS resource, review the fees for that service so you don’t go bankrupt.
-I kid you not, the effects can be devastating if you don’t know what you are doing.
-If eligible, try to stay within the free tier of each service; otherwise, use the smallest resource possible from the start.
-For example, just use a micro or nano instance for this tutorial, and keep it stopped when you’re not using it.
+I kid you not — the effects can be devastating if you don’t know what you’re doing.
+If eligible, try to stay within the free tier of each service; otherwise, use the smallest resource possible.
+For example, use a micro or nano instance for this tutorial, and keep it stopped when you’re not using it.

 For the Tinkerer: Try Creating an EC2 Instance in the Console

-While this guide does not cover the creation of EC2 instance from the AWS console, I would recommend doing it now.
-It will help you understand what CloudFormation will be doing below!
-It should be pretty self-explanatory following this official Amazon guide, but here are some other tips:
+This guide doesn’t cover creating an EC2 instance from the AWS console, but I’d recommend doing it now.
+It will help you understand what CloudFormation does below.
+The process should be pretty self-explanatory following this official Amazon guide, but here are a few extra tips:

-• You’ll need to chose an AMI, which will be the base Operating System image for your new instance.
-Most people use the standard Ubuntu 64-bit AMI.
+t2.microsize for test instances — they’re the cheapest. - You’ll need to choose an AMI, which will be the base operating system image for your new instance.
+Most people use the standard 64-bit Ubuntu AMI.

-• A Security Group is basically a firewall.
+- A security group is essentially a firewall.
 You’ll want to permit SSH, HTTP, and HTTPS access to your machine.

 Using the AWS Command Line Tool to Make an EC2 Instance

-Often it’s easier to use Amazon’s command-line tool for performing tasks like uploading files to S3, deploying CloudFormation templates, or a variety of other tasks.
-That’s not the case with an EC2 instance, but it’s nice to know that it can be done.
+It’s often easier to use Amazon’s command-line tool for tasks like uploading files to S3, deploying CloudFormation templates, and many others.
+That’s not the case for spinning up an EC2 instance, but it’s nice to know it can be done that way.

-Something to note: our Amazon representative at work said that the command-line tool is generally more up-to-date than the AWS Console, so it’s a good thing to add to your AWS management arsenal!
+Worth noting: our Amazon representative at work mentioned that the command-line tool is generally more up-to-date than the AWS Console, so it’s a good addition to your AWS management arsenal.

 The command-line tool is a Python program.
-To install it, follow these simple guides:
+To install it, follow these guides:

-This pseudocode will create an EC2 instance, given you know your default VPC ID, which can be found in the EC2 area of the Console.
+This pseudocode will create an EC2 instance, assuming you know your default VPC ID (found in the EC2 area of the Console).
 I haven’t tested this yet, but it’s close to what you’d need to do.

 $ aws ec2 create-key-pair --key-name MyKeyPair > ~/.ssh/MyKeyPair.pem